Vietnam.vn - Nền tảng quảng bá Việt Nam

 Brisbane Airport announced it had reopened on Sunday, but warned that "continuing weather may impact schedules".

 Emergency services have received more than 8,000 calls for assistance and carried out more than 30 flood rescues.
-More than 20,000 people have been ordered to evacuate and around 31,400 homes are on flood alert.
+More than 20,000 people have been ordered to evacuate and about 31,400 homes are on flood alert.

 Cao Phong (according to SMH, Reuters)